 My kids are so excited!
 My daughter is looking forward to seeing some Disney princesses, and my son said, ‘all Disney Characters, but I want to see Mickey Mouse’ the most!
 I cannot wait to see the joy on their faces!

 This is the planning that I have done so far, and I will update until our trip.
 In the meantime, check out some of the items that I have bought for our trip so far:

 I got this in matching father and son shirts for our Animal Kingdom day:

 Check out my Instacart link to get food delivered to your hotel room! https://inst.cr/t/8c6c4565f

-18 responses to “Getting the Most Out of Disney World.
+18 thoughts on “Getting the Most Out of Disney World.
 Our Planning Guide.”

 Such a fun post.
 Thank you for sharing 😊

 Pastor Natalie (ExamineThisMoment)